Vietnam.vn - Nền tảng quảng bá Việt Nam

-The Vietnam Federation of Commerce and Industry (VCCI) has just sent an official dispatch to the State Bank of Vietnam (SBV) requesting comments on the Draft Decree amending and supplementing a number of articles of Decree 24/2012/ND-CP on the management of gold trading activities.
+The Vietnam Federation of Commerce and Industry (VCCI) has just sent a dispatch to the State Bank of Vietnam (SBV) requesting comments on the Draft Decree amending and supplementing a number of articles of Decree 24/2012/ND-CP on the management of gold trading activities.

-Removing business conditions for enterprises producing gold bars and gold jewelry
+Removing some business conditions for enterprises producing gold bars and gold jewelry

 Accordingly, regarding the conditions for granting licenses to produce gold bars, the Draft stipulates a minimum charter capital requirement of VND1,000 billion or more for enterprises.
-VCCI cited feedback from enterprises, stating that this regulation is too strict, is too big a barrier, and will eliminate the majority of enterprises from participating in the market.
+VCCI cited feedback from enterprises, saying that this regulation is too strict, is too big a barrier, and will eliminate most enterprises from the ability to participate in the market.
 This could lead to a situation where only a few enterprises can participate in the market, limiting competition, not diversifying supply sources, thereby affecting the rights and choices of the people.

 Regarding gold jewelry and handicraft business, the current draft Decree continues to maintain business conditions for gold jewelry and handicraft business activities.